‘Tis the business of fools to wilt beneath failure, but the wise recognize it as the source of their strength.

 Color flared in Rasmus’s cheeks, but he remained silent.

 Erik strode past Rasmus and Tandri with Hanna still at his side.
 What was power without the ability to enforce your will?
 An illusion.
 Though all his Lightbender guardsmen lay dead, he had to project the same authority as if they surrounded him now.
 That’s the reason Hanna had said what she had.
 Let them all remember the consequence for disobedience.
-After all, his father was not the most gentle of lambs and distant alone would not protect any of them from his wrath.
+After all, his father was not the most gentle of lambs and distance alone would not protect any of them from his wrath.

 “Kai,” Erik called.